bgrins/TinyColor/README.md

 ### isValid

 Return a boolean indicating whether the color was successfully parsed.
-Note: if the color is not valid then it will be act like `black` when being used with other methods.
+Note: if the color is not valid then it will act like `black` when being used with other methods.

     var color1 = tinycolor("red");
     color1.isValid(); // true